 - Palaces.
 Scottish palaces (most of them modestly called – "houses") often are preserved in excellent state.
-They house very valuable art collections.
+Often these palaces contain very valuable art collections.

 - Ancient settlements and megalithic monuments.
-Scotland is the home of the best preserved prehistoric architecture north from Alps.
+Scotland is the home of the best-preserved prehistoric architecture north of the Alps.

 - Cliffs and sea caves.
-In many locations of Scotland the rugged cliff scenery creates harsh Nordic mood of unique beauty.
+In many locations of Scotland, the rugged cliff scenery creates a harsh Nordic mood of unique beauty.

 Council areas of Scotland

 - Argyll and Bute